miynne24/X-Sentiment-Analysis-on-Top-Sportswear-Brands-Classification-and-Visualization/README.md

-# X Sentiment Analysis on Top Sportswear Brands
+# X Sentiment Analysis on Top Sportswear Brands Using Naive Bayes: Classification and Visualization

 ## Application Overview
 This application performs sentiment analysis on data from X platform concerning top sportswear brands, classifying sentiments into positive, neutral, and negative polarity and visualizing the results.